rust-lang/book/nostarch/chapter15.md

 libraries have their own smart pointers, and you can even write your own.
 We’ll cover the most common smart pointers in the standard library:

-* `Box<T>` for allocating values on the heap
+* `Box<T>`, for allocating values on the heap
 * `Rc<T>`, a reference counting type that enables multiple ownership
 * `Ref<T>` and `RefMut<T>`, accessed through `RefCell<T>`, a type that enforces
   the borrowing rules at runtime instead of compile time

 In addition, we’ll cover the *interior mutability* pattern where an immutable type exposes an API for mutating an interior value.
-We’ll also discuss *reference cycles*: how they can leak memory and how to prevent them.
+We’ll also discuss reference cycles: how they can leak memory and how to prevent them.

 Let’s dive in!

 ## Using Box<T> to Point to Data on the Heap

-The most straightforward smart pointer is a *box*, whose type is written `Box<T>`.
-Boxes allow you to store data on the heap rather than the stack.
+The most straightforward smart pointer is a box, whose type is written `Box<T>`. *Boxes* allow you to store data on the heap rather than the stack.
 What remains on the stack is the pointer to the heap data.
 Refer to Chapter 4 to review the difference between the stack and the heap.

 Boxes don’t have performance overhead, other than storing their data on the heap instead of on the stack.
 But they don’t have many extra capabilities